7 Subtle Physical Differences Between Chronic Anxiety And Nervousness

 In other words, nervousness is more situational.
 It comes and goes, depending on specific events, such as a big presentation or your wedding day.

 Chronic anxiety is a diagnosable mental illness.
 It's long-standing and usually out of a person's control, if left untreated.
-Dr. John Mayer, Chief Medical Officer at Doctor On Demand, tells Bustle that chronic anxiety includes at least three of the following symptoms: restlessness, fatigue, lack of concentration, irritability, muscle tension, and sleep disturbance.
+Dr. John Mayer, Clinical Psychologist at Doctor On Demand, tells Bustle that chronic anxiety includes at least three of the following symptoms: restlessness, fatigue, lack of concentration, irritability, muscle tension, and sleep disturbance.

 So although the two may seem similar, it's really not.
 According to experts, here are some subtle physical differences between simple nervousness and chronic anxiety.